rodrigonoguti/ignite-lab-notification-microservice/README.md

 # ignite-lab-notification-microservice
-A simple notification microservice made from scratch using NestJS.
+A simple notification microservice made from scratch using NestJS and Prisma.
 ## To run the application
 - Run `npm run start:dev`
 ## To run the tests